ktiyi/Envr-meas-shiny-flexdashboard/README.md

 # Envr-meas-shiny-flexdashboard
 Environmental Measures Dashboard with R shiny and flexdashboard
 ***
-- Thank you for checking out my dashboard.
 - This dashboard is programmed in R and enables interactivity by using Shiny with flexdashboard.
 - It mainly focuses on data visualization rather than giving details of data wrangling process.
 All the read-in data has been properly cleaned, combined, and wrangled separately from the source code R Markdown (.rmd) file based on the originally collected data from data source.
 - Data cleaning process mainly involves data reshaping and combining, as well as dealing with a small part of missing data with little manipulation.
 Therefore, the originally collected data can be fully reflected in the visualization.